 We won’t cover all the different SEO factors search engines look at or else this could easily be a 10,000-word post!
 However, to summarise SEO, search engines want to see trust, authority, backlinks and good user experience metrics.

 Once you get all of them covered and hit the top spot, you’ll be receiving the majority of the traffic for that specific search term.
-Depending on the term you’re targeting this could be anything from hundreds to millions of visits a month.
+And with the average CTR for branded keywords in the number 1 spot being 43.26%, all this traffic can quickly add up.

 This translates into a solid and predictable stream of visitors to your website every single month.